FortuneN/FineCodeCoverage/README.md

 Both 'Exclude' and 'Include' options can be used together but 'Exclude' takes precedence.
 ```

+## FCC Output
+FCC outputs, by default, inside each test project's Debug folder.
+If you prefer you can specify a folder to contain the files output internally and used by FCC.
+Both of the methods below look for a directory containing a .sln file in an ascendant directory of the directory containing the
+first test project file.
+If such a solution directory is found then the logic applies.

+If the solution directory has a sub directory fcc-output then it will automatically be used.

+Alternatively, if you supply FCCSolutionOutputDirectoryName in options the directory will be created if necessary and used.

 ## Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md)